Get acquainted with nodes and building conversation workflows in your NLX workspace

 Add nodes

 All conversation workflows consist of nodes that define bot logic, messaging, API calls, and user turns that must be followed in a particular sequence.
-There are a variety of node types, each with their own function (e.g., routing a user, providing a bot message, listening for user intent, etc.).
+There are a variety of node types, each with their own function (e.g., routing a user, providing a message, listening for user intent, etc.).

-Easily pick a node to drop on to your canvas using the toolbar or shortcut menu.
+Easily pick a node to drop on to your Canvas using the toolbar or shortcut menu.

 Choose Add option in toolbar or right-click to use New node in shortcut menu

-Select node type to apply to the canvas
+Select node type to apply to the Canvas

 To delete a node, select it and press delete or right-click and choose Delete from the shortcut menu.